 - You get a menu card – after 10 menus, it offers you an extra one.

-How to get there: Árvore do Mundo is 10min walking distance from the famous São Bento train station.
+How to get there: Árvore do Mundo is a 10 minutes walking distance from São Bento train station.
 There’s a subway station with the same name.